-The Longwood University Department of Art is a vibrant and growing department providing a quality Bachelor of Fine Arts (B.F.A.) degree program with concentrations in graphic design, art education, photography, painting/drawing, crafts, art history, and book arts/printmaking.
+The Longwood University Department of Art is a vibrant and growing department providing a quality Bachelor of Fine Arts (B.F.A.) degree program with concentrations in art education, photography, painting/drawing, crafts, art history, and book arts/printmaking.
 The department also offers courses that fulfill the humanities goal of the University's General Education Program.

 Do I need to submit a portfolio of work to be admitted to the program?

 No. If you are accepted to Longwood, you are admitted into the art program.

 The art department offers a Bachelor of Fine Arts Degree (BFA).

 Yes.
 The art department offers a number of scholarships which are awarded in the spring semester of each year.

 Do I need to declare an area of concentration (art history, art education, photography, etc.) when I enroll in the art program?

 No. All freshman art majors take the same courses.
 Art students do not start into a specific concentration until the sophomore year.

 Can I change my area of concentration?

 Yes, although a change of concentration may effect your graduation date.